-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news Media coverage AUGUST 2009
+See all news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage AUGUST 2009

 Region's biggest sea centre to open on May 1102.04.2012

 The biggest sea centre in the whole region the Seaplane Harbour (Küti 17) is opening on May 11 in the wooden architecture suburb Kalamaja.